NetApp/nks-sdk-go/README.md

 ## Examples

-The StackPointCloud SDK for Go comes with several example programs to demonstrate how most major operations can be performed, from listing organizations and nodes, to building clusters in various cloud ecosystems.
+The NetApp Kubernetes Service SDK for Go comes with several example programs to demonstrate how most major operations can be performed, from listing organizations and nodes, to building clusters in various cloud ecosystems.
 The examples will be located in:

-github.com/StackPointCloud/stackpoint-sdk-go/example
+github.com/StackPointCloud/nks-sdk-go/example